sig-gis/SEPAL-CEO/docs_OpenMRV/AreaUncertaintyEstimation.rst

 3.1 Preparing CEO collected data for analysis in SEPAL
 =======================================================

-1. Open the .csv file you downloaded from Collect Earth Online (see the tutorial on OpenMRV named "Data collection with data quality management approaches" under Sampling data accuracy).
+1. Open the .csv file you downloaded from Collect Earth Online (see the tutorial here on OpenMRV under process "Sample data collection" and tool "SEPAL").
 It will probably have a name like “ceo-project-name-sample-data-yyyy-mm-dd.csv”.
+If you haven't gone through the tutorial mentioned, we made this csv file available `here <https://drive.google.com/file/d/1TkoVUxUOR8HTJE3IohOK6s8kwyZ77wGP/view?usp=sharing>`_ (it is highly recommended going through the tutorial for a better understanding of the whole process).
 2. Inspect the column data.

   a.
 You should have a column named “PL_MAP_CLASS” that consists of numeric values.
 These are the classes assigned by the classification.